Most car owners are quick to suspect the engine when the car won’t start, but did you know that it could also be a bad ignition coil?

 7. Engine misfires

-If you suspect an issue with the ignition coil of your car, you can carry out a couple of tests for confirmation purposes.
-Note that the test depends on the coil you use, i.e. CNP (Coil-Near-Plug) or COP (Coil-On-Plug).
+If you suspect an issue with the ignition coil of your car, you can carry out an ignition coil test for confirmation purposes.
+Note that the test depends on the coil you use, i.e., CNP (Coil-Near-Plug) or COP (Coil-On-Plug).

-Once you’ve confirmed that the ignition coil is faulty, the next step is replacing it.
-With the right tool, you can carry out the replacement procedure from your garage at home.
+With the right tool, you can carry out the ignition coil replacement procedure from your garage at home.
 You’ll need a pair of rubber gloves and an appropriate wrench/spanner.
 Here are the steps to follow:

-1. If you’re just from driving first, turn off the car engine and let the car cool down for some time.
+If you just got home from driving, you must turn off the car engine first and let the car cool down.
 Ignore this step if your vehicle hasn't been on the road.

-Note that in some car, you might need to disconnect the connectors before removing the ignition coil.
+Warning: In some cars, you might need to disconnect the electrical connectors before removing the ignition coil.

-4. Set the new ignition coil in place and tightly fit all the screws/bolts you might have unfastened.
-Reconnect the electrical connectors you had removed earlier on.
+Set the new ignition coil in place and tightly fit all the screws/bolts you might have unfastened.
+Reconnect the electrical connectors you had removed earlier.

 Similarly, if you had to disconnect the connectors before the coil, reconnect them first and then set the new ignition coil in place.

 Once you’re done with everything, turn the car engine on and take the car for a quick spin to ensure you carried out the replacement correctly.
-If you did it well, there would be no idling, backfires or stalling.
+If you did it correctly, there would be no idling, backfires, or stalling.

 Know When to Seek the Pros